To find out everything about One-Click Observations you can watch the video below:

 Each grabbed observation comes with a color JPEG preview and also with the original monochromatic FITS images in various filters.
 These original FITS images can be post-processed by you to create a stunning looking astrophotography picture.

-The post-processing of such FITS images represent the core of astrophotography.
+The post-processing of such FITS images represents the core of astrophotography.
 You will find lots of training material in our tutorial section showing you how to process such images to create colorful astrophotography images.

 The FITS images that you download are already calibrated using an optimal set of calibration frames (Bias, Dark and Flat frames), and are therefore ready to be post-processed straight away.